azat-co/ga-backbone/README.md

 }())
 ```

-As you can see we create function and call it immediatly while wrapping everything in paranthesis `()`.
+As you can see we've created the function and called it immediately while also wrapping everything in parenthesis `()`.

 ## AMD and Require.js For Development

 This article does a great job at explaining why AMD is a good thing, [WHY AMD?](http://requirejs.org/docs/whyamd.html).

 Start you local HTTP server, e.g., [MAMP](http://www.mamp.info/en/index.html).

 Let enhance our code by using Require.js library.

-Our index.html will look very minimalistic:
+Our **index.html** will look very minimalistic:

 ```html
 <!DOCTYPE>